 The Consortium began in 2012, with generous financial support from Steve Raymund, David Stern, and Laura and Bob Sillerman, and the administrative support of Former Dean David Frank of the University of Oregon Clark Honors College and Caroline Massey of Merton College, Oxford.
 It is co-chaired by Cheyney Ryan and Hugo Slim, both Senior Fellows of ELAC.
 Dr. Ryan is also Director of Human Rights Programs for ELAC, Dr. Slim is Head of Policy for the International Committee of the Red Cross in Geneva, Switzerland.
 The executive director is Sujata Gadkar-Wilcox of Quinnipiac University.
 The Consortium's work is enriched by the ongoing participation of our affiliated faculty members, as well as guest presenters who have included human rights practitioners, UN representatives, non-governmental organization leaders, and Oxford University scholars.

 The Office of Distinguished Scholarships coordinates the outreach, recruitment, application, and selection of UO students to participate in the workshops and provides funding to support their participation.
 The OCHR experience is integrated into the pipeline programs for developing distinguished scholarships candidates at the University of Oregon, and there is a strong correlation between OCHR alum and distinguished scholarships endorsees, finalists, and recipients from the University of Oregon.
-2024 UO alum and Rhodes Scholar Nayantara Arora will become the first UO OCHR Rhodes Scholar and looks forward to strengthening the UO-Oxford network while pursuing her DPhil in Clinical Medicine as a member of St. Edmund Hall at the University of Oxford.
+2024 UO alum and Rhodes Scholar Nayantara Arora became the first UO OCHR Rhodes Scholar and looks forward to strengthening the UO-Oxford network while pursuing her DPhil in Clinical Medicine as a member of St. Edmund Hall at the University of Oxford.
 She has offered to perform livestream conversations with prospective and current UO distinguished scholarship applicants from the Rhodes House and document her experience through a blog.
+On October 31, 2024, OCHR alum Charles Petrik was selected as a Rhodes finalist and will interview in Seattle on November 15-16.

 New Technology and Human Rights Workshop